wangqm1990/Multi-Power-Types-Installed-Capacity/README.md

-Main is the main program of frequency regulation, f_maine is the main program of bi-level optimization model.
+Main is the main program of frequency regulation, F_maine is the main program of bi-level optimization model.